Diseases and conditions

 Diagnosis:

-Diagnosing involves a comprehensive evaluation of medical history, physical examination, and various diagnostic tests.
-These may include blood tests to analyze specific proteins, genetic testing to identify gene mutations, electromyography (EMG) to measure electrical activity in muscles, muscle biopsies to examine tissue samples and imaging tests like MRI or ultrasound.
+These may include blood tests to analyze specific proteins.
+Genetic testing can identify gene mutations.
+Electromyography (EMG) measures electrical activity in muscles.
+Muscle biopsies examine tissue samples.
+Imaging tests like MRI or ultrasound are also used.

 Treatment and Management: